 4. Calculate the overall gas cost of your trip

 With miles per gallon, trip distance and the price of gas at your fingertips, you can calculate the gas cost of a trip with a simple formula.
-First, divide the distance of the trip by your miles per gallon figure to find out how many gallons of gas you will need.
+First, divide the distance of the route by your miles per gallon figure to find out how many gallons of gas you will need.
 After that, multiply the number of gallons by the price of gas to calculate the gas cost for your journey.
-That’s it.

 Other road trip expenses